edwinmsarmiento/sqlondockerbook/ch06/README.md

 The sample code provided allows you to perform operational tasks when working with SQL Server on Docker containers

 1. Starting and stopping containers
+2. Configure remote access to Docker host
-2. Deleting containers
+3. Deleting containers
-3. Working interactively
+4. Working interactively
-4. Accessing external files and resources
+5. Accessing external files and resources
-5. Limiting container resources
+6. Limiting container resources

 All of the commands are for a Linux Docker host.